SoftUni-Internal/interactive-content/EN/01-More-OOP-Concepts/01-Project-Structure.md

 The above is an example of a class that has too many functions.

-We should break our code logically into smaller classes, as this:
+We should break our code logically into smaller classes, like this:

 - **Hides implementations**
 - Allows us to **change the output destination**